AlexGTalks/trivia_api_project/backend/README.md

 In order to run the test you will need to run the following commands from the `/backend` folder:

 ```
-dropdb trivia_test // ommit when running for the first time
+dropdb trivia_test //ommit when running for the first time
 createdb trivia_test
 psql trivia_test < trivia.psql
 python test_flaskr.py